qienqien/edge-vision-validation/README.md

 > I revisited an early project and rebuilt it using the validation methodology I developed professionally.

-Edge Vision Validation is a reimagining of a Fall 2020 EE104 group project that resized images and ran them through a CIFAR-10 classifier.
+Edge Vision Validation is a reimagining of a college group project that resized images and ran them through a CIFAR-10 classifier.
 The new goal is not simply to demonstrate image classification.
 It is to build a reproducible validation system that measures how an edge-vision pipeline behaves as its